pcrumm/pcrumm.github.io/_drafts/rapid-api-development.md

 blurb: No Time to Waste
 ---

 Over the last year, I’ve had the fortune of being involved in several fast-moving software development projects.
 Long gone are the days of slow, careful, and deliberate planning in small software companies.
-Instead, moving fast and break things ([for better or for worse](http://www.forbes.com/sites/quora/2014/12/16/should-innovative-companies-really-move-fast-and-break-things/)) is now the law of the land.
+Instead, moving fast and breaking things ([for better or for worse](http://www.forbes.com/sites/quora/2014/12/16/should-innovative-companies-really-move-fast-and-break-things/)) is now the law of the land.
 Speed is a competitive advantage&mdash;and, in today’s startups, it’s one of the most clearly attainable.

 # Reinventing Yourself
 Joel Spolsky once wrote that [you should never rewrite your software from scratch](http://www.joelonsoftware.com/articles/fog0000000069.html).
-On the whole, I think this is still mostly true&mdash;the scorched Earth policy in software seldom works.
+On the whole, I think this is still mostly true&mdash;the scorched earth policy in software seldom works.
 The reason it never works, however, isn’t so clear.

 It isn’t rewriting one’s software that’s inherently the problem.
 Instead, a rewrite tends to soon become a victim of the poor practices that led to needing a rewrite in a first place.
 With today’s tendency towards [microservices](http://microservices.io/index.html) and the abundance of well-written, small third-party components that can jumpstart large portions of development overhead, rewriting various portions of a software stack now and then has become a feasible tool for managing technical debt and adjusting to the often quickly-changing goals of today’s startups.